 - BUDGET – Hotel Santa Maria – comfortable and clean, the hotel has a pretty orange garden for summer breakfasts

-If you’re looking for a cosy home away from home in the Trastevere district then browse these lovely apartments on AirBnB.
+Trastevere is one of the most popular areas in Rome to book an apartment or Airbnb.
+If you’re looking for a cosy home away from home in the Trastevere district then browse these lovely apartments on the Plum Guide.

 Colosseum / Monti